 There are 40 miles of mapped driving trails.
 However, not each trail will bloom each year so please check the current map on the website for more information or call 972-878-4748 or come by the Ennis Welcome Center located at 201 NW Main St. for updated trails and directions.
 The map stays the same but where the bluebonnets bloom will change each year.
 Maps will be highlighted accordingly and changed throughout the season.

-Most of the state highways are marked but not all the roads are marked on the trails.
 Please refer to your map and written turn by turn instructions or the interactive map on Ennis Y'all.

 The Ennis Bluebonnet Trails can be driven anytime during the day, from dawn to dusk as these are mapped driving trails in the country.
-There are parks such as Meadow View Nature Area (opens April 9th) that will have specific times they are open so please check the map for updated information.
+There are parks such as Meadow View Nature Area that will have specific times they are open so please check the map for updated information.

 Typically the bluebonnets peak around the 2nd to 3rd week of April.
 However, this can vary year to year due to weather conditions and terrain.
 Please check this website or call 972-878-4748 before your visit.